faceless2/weasleyclock/README.md

 ## Assembly
 Less photos here.
-We cut a round clockface out of 18mm MDF, painted it, drilled an overlarge (10mm or more) hole in the middle, so friction on the tubes is easily avoided.
+We cut a round clockface out of 12mm plywood, painted it, drilled an overlarge (10mm or more) hole in the middle, so friction on the tubes is easily avoided.
 We designed a clock face, *flipped it horizontally* (important) and printed it out onto a monochrome laser.
 We then transferred the laser toner to the wood by covering the wood in PVA glue and glueing the paper, face down, and leaving it overnight.
 The next day we carefully remove the paper by soaking it with water and rubbing it.

 ![IMG_3667](https://user-images.githubusercontent.com/989243/139256974-677df55e-4ed0-4a55-b666-feaf939b26a8.jpg)